 Biosecurity officers may do some or all of the following:

 - inspect and monitor plants, land and water for pests

-- advise landowners to destroy pests and check that they are complying with their legal obligations
+- advise landowners to destroy pests and check that they comply with their legal obligations

 - remove and destroy pests, or arrange for them to be removed and destroyed by pest control technicians

 - gather data from experimental eradication projects